54th Annual Grammy Awards

 A total of 78 awards were presented following the Academy's decision to restructure the Grammy Award categories.
 Paul McCartney received the MusiCares Person of the Year award on February 10, 2012, at the Los Angeles Convention Center, two nights prior to the Grammy telecast.

 On February 8, 2012, the Academy announced that the 54th Grammy Pre-Telecast Ceremony would stream live internationally.
 The ceremony took place at the Los Angeles Convention Center and was streamed live in its entirety internationally at Grammy's official website and CBS Television Network.
 The ceremony was co-hosted by Dave Koz and MC Lyte.
 A total of 68 awards were presented in the Pre-Telecast ceremony.
-The official poster was designed by Architect Frank Gehry.
+The official poster was designed by architect Frank Gehry.

 The day before the ceremony, Whitney Houston died in Los Angeles, and the show's producers quickly planned a tribute in the form of Jennifer Hudson singing Houston's "I Will Always Love You".
 The awards show began with a Bruce Springsteen performance followed by an LL Cool J prayer for Whitney Houston.
 Adele won all of her six nominations, equalling the record for most wins by a female artist in one night, first held by Beyoncé.
 Adele became only the second artist in history, following Christopher Cross in 1981, to have won all four of the general field (Album of the Year, Best New Artist, Record of the Year and Song of the Year) awards throughout her career.
 Foo Fighters and Kanye West followed with five and four awards, respectively.
+With his win for Best Musical Theater Album (for The Book of Mormon: Original Broadway Cast Recording), producer Scott Rudin became the 11th person to become an EGOT winner.

 Ratings

-The anticipation for the show's tributes to the late Whitney Houston and the eventual record-tying wins by Adele greatly helped increased the ratings for the 54th Grammy Awards, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
+The anticipation for the show's tributes to the late Whitney Houston greatly helped increase the ratings for the 54th Grammy Awards, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
 The rating was 50% higher than in 2011.
 This remains the highest-rated Grammy telecast on 21st-century U.S. television.